In this comparison, I will look at two major players, Norton vs Webroot.

 So did Norton perform better?
 Norton blocked the first EICAR sample, and blocked the two zipped EICAR samples upon extraction.
 It immediately detected and deleted the three live samples.
 From my own tests, Norton performed better against malware threats.

 These tests are not enough to give a comprehensive result, so I looked at some recent independent tests conducted by testing organizations.
 AV-Test evaluates the protection of antivirus software.
-Its most recent protection test gave Norton a 100 percent score in May 2020 and 100 percent in June 2020.
+Its most recent protection test gave Norton a 100 percent score in its September and October 2021 tests.
 Webroot was not tested by AV-Test.

 AV-Comparatives is another independent testing site which reports on antivirus software protection levels.
-From its most recent Real-World Protection test summary from February 2020 to May 2020, Norton received a 100 percent protection rate.
+From its most recent Real-World Protection test summary from July to October 2021, Norton also received a 100 percent protection rate.

-Norton recorded a high number of 28 false alarms during this period.
+Norton recorded a high number of 37 false alarms during this period, which was the highest amount of any provider tested.
 A false alarm is where an antivirus identifies safe files as threats.
 This could become annoying; however, Norton’s superb protection levels make up for this.
 AV-Comparatives did not test Webroot.

 Weighing up all this evidence, it is clear that Norton is the winner.
 It outperforms Webroot in all areas, and offers the best protection against malware.
 These results are backed by my own tests and the latest stats from leading testing websites.